google.com, pub-5651232873618710, DIRECT, f08c47fec0942fa0

 That’s right.
 A rubber duck.

 When dealing with complex programs, it’s possible to get lost in it.
-When you’re starting at the screen for a long period of time, it’s possible to get stuck, especially when you’re trying to fix something you can’t figure out.
+When you’re staring at the screen for an extended period of time, it’s possible to get stuck, especially when you’re trying to fix something you can’t figure out.

 That probably sounds familiar to my fellow writers.
-Starting at what we’ve written, knowing it needs adjustments, but not being able to figure out what that is.
+Staring at what we’ve written, knowing it needs adjustments, but not being able to figure out what that is.

 That’s where the aforementioned rubber duck comes in!